MansurTiyes/project_warszawa/README.md

 **A multi-agent system that turns a university transcript into a validated four-year degree plan.**

-Upload a STARS transcript PDF, pick a career goal, and get a semester-by-semester course plan that provably satisfies the degree requirements — prerequisite ordering, unit caps, GE coverage, and graduation totals are enforced in Python, not left to the model.
+Upload a STARS transcript PDF, pick a career goal, and get a semester-by-semester course plan that provably satisfies the degree requirements: prerequisite ordering, unit caps, GE coverage, and graduation totals are enforced in Python, not left to the model.
 A chat agent answers questions about the plan and proposes edits behind an explicit confirmation gate.

 Built to address a real constraint: USC Viterbi undergrads largely self-advise, because advisor time is scarce.